omkarpawar1430/My-Data-Science-Notes/Orphans/Doubts.md

  - [ ] [[data validation vs data transformation]]?
  - [ ] what are the different types of correlation?
  - [ ] [[Anomaly Detection]] ?
+ - [ ] How to find correlation for categorical column...?
  - [ ]